The Stoneman Murders (TV series)

-The Stoneman Murders is a Bengali web series streaming on hoichoi.
+The Stoneman Murders is an Indian Bengali language web series streaming on hoichoi.
 The story is basically inspired by true events, a serial killer who killed several people in the year of 1985 to 1989 in Mumbai and Calcutta and remained unidentified.
 The murderer is known as the Stoneman as he uses a stone to kill people.
 Rajatabha Dutta, Rupankar Bagchi and Swastika Mukherjee are the lead actors in the series.
 The Story starts with a train journey of journalist Sneha who finds the Stoneman's diary.
 This diary makes her curious to find out all the details about the Stoneman.